aleclearmind/split-patch/README.md

 You can choose in which *bucket* to put each hunk.

-In any moment, you can quite and `my.patch` will contain unassigned hunks while all the other hunks will be moved to `$BUCKET_NAME.patch`.
+In any moment, you can quit and `my.patch` will contain unassigned hunks while all the other hunks will be moved to `$BUCKET_NAME.patch`.